stingram/DRL_Continuous_Control/Report.md

 ![Score evolution during the training](images/scores.PNG)

-**These results meets the project's expectation as the agent is able to receive an average reward (over 100 episodes) of at least +13, and in fewer than 500 episodes** (For context, Udacity's agent solved the project in fewer than 1800 episodes)
+**These results meets the project's expectation as the agents are able to receive an average reward (over 100 episodes) of at least +30.0, and in fewer than 150 episodes.
+The problem was considered solved after Episode 6.**

 ### Ideas for Future Work